dd9jn/rfc4880bis/crypto-refresh.md

   An implementation that receives a literal data packet with this value in the format field SHOULD interpret the packet data as UTF-8 encoded text, unless reliable (not attacker-controlled) context indicates a specific alternate text encoding.
   This mode is deprecated due to its ambiguity.

-  Early versions of PGP also defined a value of `l` as a 'local' mode for machine-local conversions.
+  Some legacy implementations also defined a value of `l` as a 'local' mode for machine-local conversions.
   {{RFC1991}} incorrectly stated this local mode flag as `1` (ASCII numeral one).
   Both of these local modes are deprecated.